NVIDIA Developer Zone

 Q: What kind of performance increase can I expect using GPU Computing over CPU-only code?

 This depends on how well the problem maps onto the architecture.
-For data parallel applications, accelerations of more than two orders of mangitude have been seen.
+For data parallel applications, accelerations of more than two orders of magnitude have been seen.
 You can browse research, developer, applications and partners on our CUDA In Action Page

 Q: What operating systems does CUDA support?

-CUDA supports Windows 7, Windows XP, Windows Vista, Linux and Mac OS (including 32-bit and 64-bit versions).
-For full list see the latest CUDA Toolkit Download Release Notes.
+CUDA supports Windows, Linux and Mac OS.
+For full list see the latest CUDA Toolkit Release Notes.The latest version is available at http://docs.nvidia.com

-Q:What is the "compute capability"?
+Q: What is the "compute capability"?

 Q: Where can I find a good introduction to parallel programming?

-There are several university courses online, technical webinars, article series and also several excellent books on parallel computing, these can be found on our CUDA Education Page.
+There are several university courses online, technical webinars, article series and also several excellent books on parallel computing.
+These can be found on our CUDA Education Page.

 Hardware and Architecture